 Download an app to measure Wi-Fi signal strength

 Throughout web browsing, you will find many free and paid apps to analyze your available wireless networks although some do not fulfill what was promised or its limitations (i.e.: operative system, characteristics, report details, the fidelity of the findings, etc.) do not allow the desired results, so we highly recommend NetSpot.
 This software is one of the favorite apps for any user for Wi-Fi signal strength measurement because of its simple, suitable, and intuitive functions.
-In light of this, you should first discover the surrounding Wi-Fi networks.
+In light of this, you should first discover the surrounding Wi-Fi networks and Signal Boosters.

 Discover and analyze the behavior of the nearby Wi-Fi networks

 NetSpot app works like a scanner so it can detect the channel information, transmission speed, provider, security type, type of band, etc. It displays a Network Chart where you can compare the selected networks on two bands (2.4 GHz or 5 GHz), according to its location in relation to other networks; also you can see the Signal Strength graph where you can find the value and fluctuations in your network’s signal strength as you move away from the router.
-You should consider that there are hidden networks that could interfere on your Wi-Fi network quality, but this app is capable of display them all.
+You should consider that there are hidden networks that could interfere with your Wi-Fi network quality, but this app is capable of display them all.

 Qualify if it meets the criteria you need to meet